Dannyang27/MarvelApp/README.md

 -When long pressing a Comic to add it as favourite, you need to refresh the SavedFragment by SwipeRefresh from the top as you usually do when browsing on the web.

+-If not description and credits are displayed, it is because it could not get the data from the server, or they were empty from there.

 Here is some screenshots from the app:
 <br/>
 <img src="https://github.com/Dannyang27/MarvelApp/blob/master/readme_images/comiclist.png" width="250" height="450">